Address Details/Contact Numbers

 - Blue and white gingham or striped dresses for girls in summer

-Indoor Activities: Plain t-shirt, (school t-shirts are available), blue or black shorts and pumps.
+Indoor Activities: Plain t-shirt, dark shorts and trainers

 - Jewellery should not be worn as this represents a danger to the wearer and other children.